Blog Layout

 Boundaries Can Hurt But Don’t Harm

 Understandably, John’s imagery of snakes and vipers fits.
 There is no wiggle room or slithering away from his proclamations, and those who don’t like it have been known to attack with poisonous venom.
 Sure, it’s tough.
 Yet, repentance which goes beyond being sorry but actuates real change is the impetus for what the Promised One will accomplish.
-Inherent in it is that God is interested and will judge not only on the basis of actions taken for the benefit of others but also for what has been left done, not gone far enough.
+Inherent in it is that God is interested and will judge not only on the basis of actions taken for the benefit of others but also for what has been left undone, not gone far enough.
+(James 4:17)

 Burning Man